GuildWorks/titech-2020/docs/Phase3/3-en.md

 ---
 ## Review previous sessions
-- In the first session, students learned the basics of HTML, CSS, and Javascript.
+- In the first session, we learned the basics of HTML, CSS, and Javascript.
   - [Reference: 1st handout](https://github.com/GuildWorks/titech-2020/blob/master/docs/Phase1)
 - In the second session, we learned the basics of Vue.js (Nuxt.js).
   - [Reference: 2nd edition](https://github.com/GuildWorks/titech-2020/blob/master/docs/Phase2)